The Real Nessie, Part 1

-Mystery runs through a land filled with castles, stone circles and ancient history.
+Mystery runs deep through a land filled with castles, stone circles and ancient history.
 Add natural beauty to the mix and you have a fantasy land similar to worlds created by Martin or Tolkien.
 But one of the main draws to Scotland for me is the story I heard as a child, that a dinosaur-like creature lives in a Scottish lake.
-Ever since, I have always wanted to visit Loch Ness.

-Last year, I finally had the chance to visit with relatives and see the “mysterious” loch.
+Last year, I finally had the chance to visit with relatives and see Loch Ness.
 I had a few weeks to go off on my own so I rented a car.
-Scotland is not a cheap place to travel but if you book well in advance you can always find deals through travel websites for bed and breakfast and reasonably priced hotels.
+I soon learned that Scotland is not a cheap place to travel but if you book well in advance you can always find good deals through travel sites.

 So off I went.
 It did not take long to become captivated by the natural wonders of Scotland.
 Heading North from Glasgow, you are soon immersed in a peopleless landscape of trees and rolling hills.
 Further on, you see snowy mountains looming over deep valleys and chasms.
 Lochs, rivers and streams reflect the beauty of it all.